jkwmoore/Vagrant-SLURM-HPC-Cluster/README.md

 This setup has been created as a means to conduct limited testing and learning with SLURM and Open OnDemand.

+> [!WARNING]
+> This Vagrant setup by nature is intended to be ephemeral and is not particularly secure (default passwords etc...) so:
+> * Do not use this as an example of a production setup!
+> * Do not run this on an untrusted network (we are using the default vagrant password!)

 ---

 ## Configuration Overview